How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 - Need precision → choose gel

-- Want more cushioning → choose foam
+- Want more protection → choose foam

 Gel is often easier to use if you have frequent breakouts because it allows better control.